 - Superior facilities: beautiful campus surroundings, state-of-the-art track facility and new Wellness Center.

-- Middle school running program with specific youth curriculum is offered July 14-19.
+- Middle school running program with specific youth curriculum.
 The High School Program offers a different curriculum from the Middle School Program.

-- Round trip bus transportation is available from Atlanta, Peachtree City, Pensacola, Maryland and Delaware.
+- Round trip bus transportation is available from Atlanta, Peachtree City, Johns Creek, GA

 During his cross country tenure, Drosky has coached three NCAA All-Americans and eight individual NCAA qualifiers.
 In addition, he has had 37 All-South Region selections and 15 All-ACC performers.